About the School

 At Anthem Prep, we combine a first-class education experience with values and opportunities to participate in nationally and internationally recognized programs and leadership opportunities.
 Our superior teaching staff is committed to each student's individual progress and development.
 We offer a variety of educational experiences such as field trips, guest lectures, laboratory experiments, travel both domestically and abroad, as well as service opportunities.
 Our student-athletes live and breathe their sport, training and competing to prepare for participation in some of the best collegiate volleyball and basketball programs in the country.

 Charter schools fall under the category of public schools, receiving financial support from both state and federal funding.
-They must adhere to curriculum and assessment regulations, including common core, CRT, and social and emotional learning (SEL).
+They must adhere to curriculum and assessment regulations, including common core, CRT, and social and emotional learning (SEL) set forth by state and federal government agencies.
 In contrast, private schools rely on tuition fees, contributions, and grants for their financial needs.
 They may operate on a for-profit or non-profit basis and can be either accredited or non-accredited.
 Unlike charter schools, they are not subject to state or federal curriculum or testing directives.

 Yes, Anthem Prep is accredited through COGNIA which is renewed every five (5) years.